Procurement Card frequently asked questions are addressed on this page.

-- The request for Amazon Web Services (AWS) must be checked by the Information and Educational Technology (IET) department.
-This can be done by going to the IT Catalog (itcatalog.ucdavis.edu) and filling out the AWS form.
+- 1. The request for Amazon Web Services (AWS) must be reviewed by the Information and Educational Technology (IET) department, by filling out the AWS form.

-- The incident number (begins with 'INC', located in the confirmation email subject line from the UC Davis Service Desk) must be referenced in the PCDO document in the explanation field.
+- 4. The incident number (begins with 'INC', located in the confirmation email subject line from the UC Davis Service Desk) must be referenced in the AggieExpense report in the explanation field.

 - Can the P-Card be used to buy custom imprinted or emblematic items?

-- Yes, but if you are considering having emblematic items produced, you must be certain that any use of the UC or UC Davis names, seals, and trademarks is reviewed and approved by the Office of Trademark Licensing and that the supplier is licensed to use the UC logos .
-The Campus Departments link at the main site gives information on how you can get imprinted merchandise produced and approved.
+- Yes, in some cases.
+Printing on paper/paper stock is considered a covered service, requiring the service be provided by an university service/department, such as Repro Graphics.
+If the printing will take place on something other than paper, and you are considering having emblematic items produced, you must be certain that any use of the UC or UC Davis names, seals, and trademarks is reviewed and approved by the Office of Trademark Licensing and that the supplier is licensed to use the UC logos.
+The Office of Trademark Licensing provides information on how you can get imprinted merchandise produced and approved.
 Policy & Procedure addresses the use of the University name in 310-65.

 - What if I made a personal purchase on my Procurement Card?

 - Personal purchases made on the Procurement Card are a violation of policy.
-A best practice would include using separate accounts for UC Davis business and personal shopping to avoid the accidental purchase of goods on a personal card.
-If a personal purchase has been made, please follow the instructions on our Personal or Unauthorized Purchases page.
+A best practice is using separate accounts for UC Davis business and personal shopping to avoid the accidental purchase of goods on a personal card.
+If a personal purchase has been made, please follow the instructions on the Personal or Unauthorized Purchases page.

-- Do I need to keep a hard copy of source documentation if I have already uploaded the documents in KFS?
+- Do I need to keep a hard copy of source documentation if I have already uploaded the documents in AggieExpense?